mbanders/boardfarm_server_api/README.md

     ```sh
     node index.js
     ```
-1. Open a web browser and visit `http://YourServer/api` (replace "YourServer" with the IP address or hostname of your server)  and you should see a message saying "Welcome".
+1. Open a web browser and visit `http://YourServer:Port/api`, be sure to replace "YourServer:Port" with the IP address (or hostname) and port of your server.
+You should see a message saying "Welcome".

 ## Put full boardfarm config file into MongoDb